Navigation Bar Checkout View Cart E-mail Us Maps Publications Search Home

 8. Royal Assent: The Governor General or a deputy gives the bill Royal Assent in the Senate when the bill has been passed in exactly the same form by both Houses.
 It is assigned a Chapter number (e.g., Bill C-7 became Chapter 1 of the Statutes of Canada, 2000).
 The bill will then become law and comes into force on the day of Assent, unless otherwise provided in the bill itself.

-The above process is described in detail on-line in the House of Commons Compendium of Procedure (replaced Précis of Procedure).
+The above process is described in detail in the House of Commons Compendium of Procedure, which replaced Précis of Procedure.

 1. Proclamation: If the coming-into-force date is to be fixed by an order of the Governor in Council, the date is determined by Cabinet, on the advice of the minister responsible for administering the Act.
 Draft orders are prepared by that minister's department.
 They are not subject to the Regulatory Review Process or the regulation-making requirements of the Statutory Instruments Act, because they are not considered to be regulations.
 However, before they are made, they are examined by the Regulations Section of the Department of Justice.
 After they are made, they are required by the Statutory Instruments Regulations to be published in Part II of the Canada Gazette under the "SI" designation.
 A list of proclamations or orders in council relating to the coming-into-force of Acts is published in each edition of Part III of the Canada Gazette.